-Why do church leaders so rarely talk about sex?
-Did Mark Driscoll ruin the subject for all preachers?
+Why do church leaders so rarely talk about sex in an open and honest way?
+Did Mark Driscoll and the other blowhards ruin the subject for all preachers?

-As for 50 Shades of Grey, I’ll admit I was unable to read past the first chapter because it so badly needs an editor.
-I keep editing as I read and it’s no fun.
+As for the current hubbub about “50 Shades of Grey,” I’ll admit I was unable to read past the first chapter.
+My internal editor kicked in, and that made the reading no fun.
 So I don’t have a position as to whether the work is harmless erotica or a sign of the degradation of America.
-But because the topic of sexual violence is important to me, I do intend to cycle back to this phenom after I see the movie (which won’t be until the DVD is available, because I’m not giving them my money).
-[ETA: This review has convinced me that the movie is a disturbing portrayal of domestic violence.
+Maybe I’ll wait until the move comes out.
+[ETA: This review convinced me that the movie is a disturbing portrayal of domestic violence.
 Nothing funny or sexy about that!
 In a sense it strengthens my position.
 The church needs to present a healthy view of sexuality to a world that thinks domestic violence is sexy.]

 But even Target is selling the merchandise!
 My grocery store has a sign up: “50 Shades of Love” by their flower display.